smartcontractkit/chainlink-solana/docs/RunningE2eTests.md

 The main test config logic resides in the `integration-tests/testconfig/` directory.
 Everything is configured using TOML.
 The minimum OCR2 required values can be located at `integration-tests/testconfig/default.toml`, these values default to running the tests locally in docker using devnet.

 ### Combinations
-There are a few possibile combinations to run tests that we support.
+There are a few possible combinations to run tests that we support.

 **Devnet**
 Devnet requires previously deployed programs that are owned by the person running the tests.
 The program ID's are required for testnet, but ignored in localnet.